-As part of CN's commitment to open and transparency and best practice, we undertook the following initiatives as part of our proactive release program:
+As part of CN's commitment to open and transparency and best practice, we annually review our proactive release program.
+Our website contains information that we publish proactively.
+CN's Annual Report outlines details of information that has been released proactively.